 In 2017, he launched a self-titled television show on religious broadcaster Trinity Broadcasting Network.
 He told Baptist Press at the time that he hoped the show would be a vehicle for civil discourse.

 “I want people to help me understand, not so much the ‘what’ of their belief system; tell me the ‘why,’” he said.
 “How’d you get there?
 What was it that led you to the conclusion?
-Whether it’s healthcare or a tax policy, tell me how that makes the country better and why you believe it does.”
+Whether it’s health care or a tax policy, tell me how that makes the country better and why you believe it does.”

 Before his political career, Huckabee pastored churches in his native Arkansas.
 He served as president of the Arkansas Baptist State Convention from 1989-1991.
 He is a graduate of Ouachita Baptist University.